aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ???+ required "Static Assets"
     Assets used by the *Application Source Code* such as html, css, and images.

-???+ required "Dependency Libraries"
+???+ required "Dependency Manifests"
-    References third-party code that is used by the *Application Source Code*.
+    References to third-party code that is used by the *Application Source Code*.
 This could be libraries created by the same team, a separate team within the same organization, or from an external entity.

 ???+ required "Static Configuration"
     Files (e.g. JSON, XML, YAML or HCL) used to configure the behavior of the *Application Source Code*.
 Any configuration that is [environment](index.md#environment) specific should *not* be included in source and should be handled via [Dynamic Configuration Deployment Pipelines](../dynamic-configuration-deployment-pipeline).